AdaCore/spark2014/docs/ug/gnatprove.rst

 The last step is to investigate if the prover would find a proof given enough time [TIMEOUT] or if another prover can find a proof [PROVER].
 To that end,
 |GNATprove| provides options ``--timeout`` and ``--prover``, usable either from
-the command-line (see :ref:`command line`) or inside GPS (see :ref:`GPS integration`).
+the command-line (see :ref:`command line`) or inside GPS (see :ref:`Running GNATprove from GPS`).

-Note that for the above experiments, it is quite convenient to use the :menuselection:`SPARK --> Prove Line` or :menuselection:`SPARK --> Prove Subprogram` menus in GPS, as described in :ref:`GPS integration`, to get faster results for the desired line or subprogram.
+Note that for the above experiments, it is quite convenient to use the :menuselection:`SPARK --> Prove Line` or :menuselection:`SPARK --> Prove Subprogram` menus in GPS, as described in :ref:`Running GNATprove from GPS`, to get faster results for the desired line or subprogram.

 A common limitation of automatic provers is that they don't handle non-linear arithmetic well.
 For example, they might fail to prove simple checks